voxpupuli/puppet-python/README.md

 **appmodule** - Set the application module name for gunicorn to load when not using Django.
 Default: app:app

+**osenv** - Allows setting environment variables for the gunicorn service.
+Accepts a hash of 'key': 'value' pairs.
+Default: false

 **template** - Which ERB template to use.
 Default: python/gunicorn.erb

 ```puppet